 Unity in Christ (Ephesians 4:4-6)

-As we have received salvation through Jesus Christ, we are automatically a part of His vast family.
+As we have received salvation through Jesus, we are automatically a part of His vast family.
 We learned that Jesus had broken all barriers that divide us, so there is no reason for us to judge each other.
 Our primary focus is to help one another to keep ourselves united in Christ.
-Let us all help each other in staying faithful to our calling and make an effort to reach others that have yet to feel God’s, immense love.
+Let us all help each other stay faithful in Christ Jesus and make an effort to reach others that have yet to feel God’s, immense love.

 Submission to one another (Ephesians 5:21)